McStasMcXtrace/McCode/doc/man/mcdisplay-matlab.md

 The **mcdisplay-matlab** front-end is a graphical debugging tool.
-It presents a schematic drawing of the instrument definition, showing the position of the components and the paths of the simulated photons through the instrument.
-It is thus very useful for debugging a simulation, for example to spot components in the wrong position or to find out where photons are getting lost.
+It presents a schematic drawing of the instrument definition, showing the position of the components and the paths of the simulated neutrons through the instrument.
+It is thus very useful for debugging a simulation, for example to spot components in the wrong position or to find out where neutrons are getting lost.
 To use the **mcdisplay-matlab** front-end with a simulation, run it as follows:
 `mcdisplay INSTR args...` where INSTR is the name of either the instrument source `INSTR.instr` or the simulation program `INSTR.out` generated with